(714) 321-9999 - Hablamos Español - Abogado de Defensa Criminal

 Remember, you have a right to remain silent and to ask for an attorney whenever you are being interrogated by law enforcement.
 If the police or ICE come to your residence, you don't have to give ANY information nor do you have to let them in without a search warrant.
 DO NOT speak to anyone nor let them in your house without a search warrant.
-If they have a search warrant, the warrant must correctly spell the name of the person being sought, the address being searched and it must be signed by a magistrate or judge.
+If they have a search warrant, the warrant must correctly spell the name of the person being sought, the address being searched, the exact items hoping to find, and it must be signed by a magistrate or judge.

 Please click on "Find Out More" for further list and explanation of crimes which could adversely affect non-citizens: Moral Character Crimes

 "Removal" now includes both deportability, under 8 USC section 1227 and inadmissibility under 8 USC section 1182.
 Inadmissibility means you are not allowed to be able to get your legal status within the US, whether you are here or abroad.
 Removal or Deportation means you are being forced to leave if you are already inside the US.

 Arrest means you have been accused of doing something illegal.
 Usually the police arrests someone for a certain charge but they do not have the power to charge.
 Police's report is merely a recommendation to the District Attorney (DA).
 Only the district attorney can charge someone for committing a crime.
 Sometimes you can be arrested and then the district attorney refuses to file charges.
 If that happens, you have no convictions.
 The DA could also choose to charge you for a crime but later drop the charges.
 They could even charge you with more crimes than for which you were arrested.
 The DA controls the charges.